• Skip to main content

 The word “animated” was chosen for two reasons, one being descriptive and the other an aid in competing with other websites.
 If you’re interested, here’s the backstory.

-Back in the earlier days of the web, bandwidth (internet speed) was an issue for everyone.
-And as a substitute for movies, or even showing a group of individual images, a more compact file type (.gif) was developed and promoted by CompuServe (an online service back in the day).
-As a bonus, this type of image format could also be used to imitate movement (animation).
+Back in the early days of the web, bandwidth (internet speed) was an issue for everyone.
+As a substitute for large movie files, or showing multiple static images, a more compact file type (.gif) that could also simulate animation was developed and promoted by CompuServe (an online service back in the day).

 When Animated-Teeth.com first went online in September of 2000, Google.com was just turning two.
-And prior to the dominence of website discovery via the use of search engines, the Yahoo and DMOZ Indexes (alphabetical listings of websites by category) were a big thing.
+And prior to the dominance of website discovery via the use of search engines, the Yahoo and DMOZ directories (alphabetical indexes of websites by category) were a big thing.

 Putting the two together.

-Probably by now you can see why the “animated” portion of Animated-Teeth.com was chosen.
+By now, you can probably see why the “animated” portion of Animated-Teeth.com was chosen.

-- And since the word “animated” starts with an “a,” when our website is listed in alphabetical listings of dental websites it’s right up front.
-And for a new website back in 2000, in an era when web indexes were still a big thing, that was a pretty significant factor in our growth.
+• And since the word “animated” starts with an “a,” when our website is listed in alphabetical listings of dental websites it’s right up front.
+And for a new website back in 2000, in an era when web directories were still a very big thing, that was a pretty significant factor in our growth.

 Who owns Animated-Teeth.com?